 This reference architecture shows a secure hybrid network that extends an on-premises network to Azure.
-The architecture implements a DMZ, also called a perimeter network, between the on-premises network and an Azure virtual network.
+The architecture implements a perimeter network, also called a DMZ, between the on-premises network and an Azure virtual network.
 All inbound and outbound traffic passes through Azure Firewall.

 Download a Visio file of this architecture.